China–United States relations: Biden administration (2021–2025)

 From 18 to 19 March 2021, bilateral talks in Alaska took place.
 Blinken and national security advisor Jake Sullivan met with CCP Politburo member Yang Jiechi and Chinese foreign minister Wang Yi.
 The Americans unleashed heated attacks on China's policies regarding human rights, cyberattacks, Taiwan, and its crackdown in Xinjiang and Hong Kong.
-The Chinese side countered by attacking the U.S's standing in the world and defending China's sovereign rights and model of development.
-In the week ahead of the talks, the administration met with U.S. allies in Asia and imposed sanctions on senior Chinese officials amidst Beijing's contemporaneous crackdown on Hong Kong.
+The Chinese side countered by attacking the US's standing in the world and defending China's sovereign rights and model of development.
+In the week ahead of the talks, the administration met with US allies in Asia and imposed sanctions on senior Chinese officials amidst Beijing's contemporaneous crackdown on Hong Kong.

 On 22 March 2021, in conjunction with the European Union, United Kingdom and Canada, the United States imposed sanctions against Chinese officials in relation to the human rights violations in Xinjiang.
 The sanctions marked the first time the Biden administration took such coordinated action against Beijing.

 In June 2021, leaders of the G7 and NATO, encouraged by the United States, issued rare unanimous statements condemning China over human rights abuses, threats to Taiwan, unfair trade practices, and lack of transparency on COVID-19.

 In August 2021, China tested a nuclear-capable hypersonic missile, highlighting advances in its strategic weapons program and raising concerns in Washington.

-On 18 August 2021, Biden compared U.S. commitments in Afghanistan and Taiwan, saying that the United States was bound to defend Taiwan, though officials later clarified that policy had not changed.
+On 18 August 2021, Biden compared US commitments in Afghanistan and Taiwan, saying that the United States was bound to defend Taiwan, though officials later clarified that policy had not changed.

-On 15 September 2021, the United States, the United Kingdom, and Australia formed AUKUS, a security pact under which Australia will acquire nuclear-powered submarines with U.S. and British support, a move China denounced as "extremely irresponsible".
+On 15 September 2021, the United States, the United Kingdom, and Australia formed AUKUS, a security pact under which Australia will acquire nuclear-powered submarines with US and British support, a move China denounced as "extremely irresponsible".

 Biden held his first virtual meeting with Xi on 15 November 2021.

-On 24 November 2021, the Biden administration invited Taiwan to attend the 'Summit for Democracy' - to be held in December 2021.
+On 24 November 2021, the Biden administration invited Taiwan to attend the 'Summit for Democracy'—to be held in December 2021.
 China's Foreign Ministry reacted by saying it was "firmly opposed" to the invitation.
 Later that year, Biden signed a defense bill strengthening support for Taiwan.

-In late 2021, the Biden administration announced a diplomatic boycott of the Beijing Olympics and signed the Uyghur Forced Labor Prevention Act, further highlighting U.S. criticism of China's human rights record.
+In late 2021, the Biden administration announced a diplomatic boycott of the Beijing Olympics and signed the Uyghur Forced Labor Prevention Act, further highlighting US criticism of China's human rights record.

+In February 2022, U.S. Representative Vicky Hartzler introduced a new bill to ban officials of the Chinese Communist Party and their families from pursuing higher education in the United States.
+Hartzler revealed that Xi Jinping's daughter Xi Mingze continued her studies at an American graduate school after completing her undergraduate degree at Harvard University.
+Hartzler pointed out that approximately 317,000 students from China were studying in the United States during the 2020–2021 academic year, including Xi Mingze, who completed her undergraduate degree at Harvard University in 2014 and re-enrolled in graduate school in 2019.

 On 27 February 2022, the White House urged China to condemn Russia's invasion of Ukraine.
 China accused the United States of being responsible for the war in Ukraine.